easy-wi/installer/README.md

   - CentOS 7 and 8

 ___
+# Currently CentOS 8 & 9 is not Supported we are working on it !
 ## Stable Installer up to Debian 8/9/10/11, Ubuntu 16/17/18/19/20/21/22 and CentOS 7/8 [NOT UPDATED TO JDK-17]

 ```sh